Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: The model

 \section{The model}

-The simplest example of a chiral particle can be described through its orientational unit vector $\bm n$, which rotates within a two-dimensional plane (Fig.~\ref{fig:schematic}b).
-In the absence of fluctuations, $\bm n$ undergoes a steady rotation with constant angular velocity $\bm \omega$ directed along the $\hat{\bm z}$ axis, perpendicular to the plane.
-To account for stochastic perturbations, we include a noise term $\bm \xi$ of amplitude $D_r$ so that the orientational dynamics is governed by \beq \frac{\mbox{d} \bm n}{ \mbox{d} t } = (\omega \hat{\bm{z}} + \bm \xi)\times \bm{n}. \eeq This equation is not invariant under a parity transformation of the spatial axes, such as $\hat{\bm x} \to - \hat{\bm x}$.
+To recall the notion of chirality, consider the bacterium illustrated in Fig.~\ref{fig:schematic}(a).
+Its flagella rotate in a fixed direction, inducing an opposite rotation of the cell body \cite{berg2004coli}.
+The resulting motion cannot be superimposed onto its mirror image, as both head–tail and left–right symmetries are broken simultaneously.
+Therefore, the simplest example of a chiral particle can be described through its orientational unit vector $\bm n$, which rotates within a two-dimensional plane (Fig.~\ref{fig:schematic}b).
+In the absence of fluctuations, $\bm n$ undergoes a steady rotation with constant angular velocity $\bm \omega$ directed along the $\hat{\bm z}$ axis, perpendicular to the plane to which it is confined.
+To account for stochastic fluctuations, we include a noise term $\bm \xi$ of amplitude $D_r$ so that the orientational dynamics is governed by \beq \frac{\mbox{d} \bm n}{ \mbox{d} t } = (\omega \hat{\bm{z}} + \bm \xi)\times \bm{n}. \eeq This equation is not invariant under a parity transformation of the space axes, such as $\hat{\bm x} \to - \hat{\bm x}$.
 The dynamics is preserved only if the handedness of the particle is simultaneously reversed, i.e., $\omega \to - \omega$.